 Ms. Sneed worked with the kids until they had a pretty good list.
 Then she displayed this anchor chart.
 “In the coming days, we’ll be reading some historical fiction picture books.
 As you read, look for realistic characters, settings, and events.
 Remember, however, that some things were made up.”

-Step 2: Gather Historical Fiction Picture Books
+Gathering Historical Fiction Picture Book

 That afternoon, Ms. Sneed visited the school library.
 “I’d like to check out 40 books,” she grinned at Mrs. Vance.